Cross-bedding

 In geology, cross-bedding, also known as cross-stratification, is layering within a stratum and at an angle to the main bedding plane.
 The sedimentary structures which result are roughly horizontal units composed of inclined layers.
 The original depositional layering is tilted, such tilting not being the result of post-depositional deformation.
 Cross-beds or "sets" are the groups of inclined layers, which are known as cross-strata.

 Cross-bedding forms during deposition on the inclined surfaces of bedforms such as ripples and dunes; it indicates that the depositional environment contained a flowing medium (typically water or wind).
-Examples of these bedforms are ripples, dunes, anti-dunes, sand waves, hummocks, bars, and delta slopes.
+Examples of these bedforms are ripples, dunes, antidunes, sand waves, hummocks, bars, and delta slopes.
 Environments in which water movement is fast enough and deep enough to develop large-scale bed forms fall into three natural groupings: rivers, tide-dominated coastal and marine settings.

 Significance

 Cross-beds can tell geologists much about what an area was like in ancient times.
 The direction the beds are dipping indicates paleocurrent, the rough direction of sediment transport.
 The type and condition of sediments can tell geologists the type of environment (rounding, sorting, composition...).
 Studying modern analogs allows geologists to draw conclusions about ancient environments.
 Paleocurrent can be determined by seeing a cross-section of a set of cross-beds.
 However, to get a true reading, the axis of the beds must be visible.
 It is also difficult to distinguish between the cross-beds of a dune and the cross-beds of an antidune.
 (Dunes dip downstream while antidunes dip upstream.)

 The direction of motion of the cross-beds can show ancient flow or wind directions (called paleocurrents).
 The foresets are deposited at the angle of repose (~34 degrees from the horizontal), so geologists are able to measure dip direction of the cross-bedded sediments and calculate the paleoflow direction.
 However, most cross-beds are not tabular, they are troughs.
 Since troughs can give a 180 degree variation of the dip of foresets, false paleocurrents can be taken by blindly measuring foresets.
 In this case, true paleocurrent direction is determined by the axis of the trough.
 Paleocurrent direction is important in reconstructing past climate and drainage patterns: sand dunes preserve the prevalent wind directions, and current ripples show the direction rivers were moving.